 We’ve heard literally dozens of women discuss their concern with hormones in milk causing early puberty.
 In focus groups near Chicago and New York City, when we asked moms what concerns they have about today's food, the topic of early puberty due to "hormones in milk" came up several times.
-The women expressed that they know girls who have gotten their periods earlier than they thought was normal.
+The women expressed that they know girls who have started menstruation earlier than they thought was normal.
 News articles including The New York Times and The Huffington Post have discussed it.
 Foodie moms, farm moms and nannies are blogging about it.

 Clearly, this is a scary scenario for parents – certainly one for which we wanted to help find some credible information.
 To get the facts, we enlisted the help of Dr. Ann Macrina, research/teaching associate, and Dr. Terry Etherton, animal nutrition professor, both of Pennsylvania State University.